 Even though an increasing number of openly licensed educational materials are available, some instructors prefer authoring their own open textbooks.
-The video below walks you through issues instructors may want to consider before embarking on the journey of creating new open educational resources.
+A video series from the Rebus Community walks you through issues instructors may want to consider before embarking on the journey of creating new open educational resources.
 A companion publication, The Rebus Guide to Publishing Open Textbooks (So Far), is also available.

-Thanks to various community efforts, resources are available to guide instructors along the way to create openly licensed educational materials.
+Thanks to community efforts, a variety of resources are available to guide instructors along the way to create openly licensed educational materials.
 University of Kentucky faculty members who have questions are welcome to contact UK Libraries.